jordanstarrk/meow-meow-woof/README.md

 ## Contributing

-If you are interested in contributing to this project, please reach out to us via email at meow.meow.n.w00f@gmail.com
+If you are interested in contributing to this project, please reach out to us at meow.meow.n.w00f@gmail.com

 ## Author